awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

 # Tutorial: Configure SSL/TLS on Amazon Linux 2<a name="SSL-on-amazon-linux-2"></a>

 Secure Sockets Layer/Transport Layer Security \(SSL/TLS\) creates an encrypted channel between a web server and web client that protects data in transit from being eavesdropped on\.
 This tutorial explains how to add support manually for SSL/TLS on an EC2 instance with Amazon Linux 2 and Apache web server\.
 This tutorial assumes that you are not using a load balancer\.
-If you are using a load balancer, you can choose to use the [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) instead\.
+If you are using Elastic Load Balancing, you can choose to configure SSL offload on the load balancer, using a certificate from [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) instead\.

 For historical reasons, web encryption is often referred to simply as SSL\.
 While web browsers still support SSL, its successor protocol TLS is less vulnerable to attack\.
 Amazon Linux 2 disables server\-side support for all versions of SSL by default\.
 [Security standards bodies](https://www.ssl.com/article/deprecating-early-tls/) consider TLS 1\.0 to be unsafe, and both TLS 1\.0 and TLS 1\.1 are on track to be formally [deprecated](https://tools.ietf.org/html/draft-ietf-tls-oldversions-deprecate-03) by the IETF\.
 This tutorial contains guidance based exclusively on enabling TLS 1\.2\. \(A newer TLS 1\.3 protocol exists, but it is not installed by default on Amazon Linux 2\.\) For more information about the updated encryption standards, see [RFC 7568](https://tools.ietf.org/html/rfc7568) and [RFC 8446](https://tools.ietf.org/html/rfc8446)\.

 This tutorial refers to modern web encryption simply as TLS\.

 **Important**
 These procedures are intended for use with Amazon Linux 2\.
-We also assume that you are starting with a fresh Amazon EC2 instance\.
-If you are trying to set up a LAMP web server on an instance with a different distribution, or if you are reusing an older, existing instance, some procedures in this tutorial might not work for you\.
-For information about LAMP web servers on Ubuntu, see the Ubuntu community documentation [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP)\.
-For information about Red Hat Enterprise Linux, see the Customer Portal topic [Web Servers](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/ch-Web_Servers.html)\.
+We also assume that you are starting with a new Amazon EC2 instance\.
+If you are trying to set up an EC2 instance running a different distribution, or an instance running an old version of Amazon Linux 2, some procedures in this tutorial might not work\.
+With the Amazon Linux AMI, see [Tutorial: Configure SSL/TLS with the Amazon Linux AMI](SSL-on-amazon-linux-ami.md)\.
+For Ubuntu, see the following Ubuntu community documentation: [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP)\.
+For Red Hat Enterprise Linux, see the following in the Customer Portal: [Web Servers](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/ch-Web_Servers.html)\.
+For other distributions, see their specific documentation\.

 **Topics**
 + [Prerequisites](#ssl_prereq)